-A point of possible contention with the ASV-DPM model is that it nonparametrically fits an unknown joint distribution where one of the random variables, h, is not observed.
-This latency could cause the parameters of the DPM to be unidentified.
-Since the DP parameters suffer from label switching we are unable to analyze the sampled distribution parameters to determine if they are identified.
-Alternatively, we can compare the nonparametric model's draws of h with those from the ASV model.
-If the ASV-DPM model is unidentified, we would expect to find the draws from the smooth distribution $\pi(h|y)$ to be less precise and have a very different posterior mean from the parametric model.
+A point of possible contention with the ASV-DPM model is that it fits an unknown joint distribution where one of the random variables, h, is not observed.
+To address this concern we compare the draws of h from the ASV-DPM model with those from the ASV model.
+If the ASV-DPM model is unable to fit a nonparametric distribution to the latent volatility process, we would expect to find the draws from the smooth distribution $\pi(h|y)$ to be less precise and have a very different posterior mean from the parametric model.
 We would also expect the location and spread of the ASV-DPM model's joint predictive density to not match up with the ASV model's predictive distribution.